 - Find out if you have other options, such as putting down a substantial down-payment, having a partner or family member co-sign the loan, or exploring alternate options like working with a credit union or bank you have an existing relationship with.

 - Consider a higher interest loan.
 While all of the financing companies we work with will check your credit, there is a chance you could still qualify for a loan if you can prove your income over a certain period of time (usually two years).
 In these instances, your anticipated monthly payment will have to be below a certain percentage of your monthly income to qualify.
 Keep in mind that interest rates are higher, sometimes significantly, for these types of loans—and you should make sure you’re financially comfortable with the monthly commitment to avoid impacting your credit further.

 6. Can you use financing for BOTOX® and other non-surgical cosmetic treatments?

 Yes!
-Most of the major medical financing companies (and all of those we work with at LJC) allow you to use your line of credit for surgical and non-surgical procedures, including Botox, fillers, laser resurfacing, and skincare treatments.
+Most of the major medical financing companies (and all of those we work with at LJC) allow you to use your line of credit for surgical and non-surgical procedures, including BOTOX, dermal fillers like JUVÉDERM®, laser skin resurfacing, and skincare treatments.
 Depending on the financing company you choose, you may even be able to use your line of credit for services outside of LJC too, such as vision, dentistry, counseling, veterinary care, and weight loss services.

 Have more medical financing questions?
 Give us a call at LJC!

-At LJC, we have a financing specialist on staff, Karina, who is here to help every day.
+At LJC, we have a financing specialist on staff who is here to help every day.
 She’s helped many patients make cosmetic surgery affordable and will be more than happy to take your questions.
 Call 858-452-1981 during business hours, or contact us online anytime.
 Our plastic surgery center and medical spa welcomes people from Oceanside, Escondido, and throughout Southern California.